IBPS Clerk Recruitment 2021: Registration begins at ibps.in, exam in 13 regional languages

 Eligible candidates can apply for the posts on the official website ibps.in till October 27, 2021.

 The Institute of Banking Personnel Selection (IBPS) has commenced the online application process for recruitment to various posts of Clerk on Thursday, October 7.
-Eligible candidates can apply for the posts and pay the applicable fee on the official website ibps.in is October 27, 2021.
+Eligible candidates can apply and pay the applicable fee on the official website ibps.in till October 27, 2021.

 Candidates who have already registered successfully for this process during July 12-14, 2021, need not apply again.
 Their earlier application will be considered for further process.
 The exam will be held in 13 regional languages in addition to Hindi and English.